alekcz/datahike-firebase/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/alekcz/datahike-firebase.svg)](https://clojars.org/alekcz/datahike-firebase)

-`[alekcz/datahike-firebase "0.1.0"]`
+`[alekcz/datahike-firebase "0.2.0-SNAPSHOT"]`

-After including the datahike API and the datahike-firebase namespace, you can use the Firebase backend now using the keyword `:fire`
+After including the datahike API and the datahike-firebase namespace, you can use the Firebase backend now using the keyword `:firebase`

 ```clojure
 (ns project.core